-Key Areas of Focus in 2024 Environmental and Social - Monitored the progress of the ongoing ESG Activities.
+Key Areas of Focus in 2024 Environmental and Social Approved the Company's ESG Roadmap and Sustainability Ambition.
+Monitored the progress of the ongoing ESG Activities.
 Compliance Reviewed and monitored the AboitizPower's compliance with new laws and regulations.
 Ensured that the nomination, selection, remuneration, and assessment of each company's directors and officers are aligned with the Manuals.
 Corporate Governance Reviewed and endorsed for Board approval the proposed amendments to the ESCG Committee's Charter to clarify the committee's role as the primary advisory and exploratory body that endorses to the Board of the Directors general strategies with respect to material, current, and emerging ESG and other similar matters that affect the Company.
-Reviewed and monitored the status of whistleblowing reports. - Approved the final list of nominees for directors for election reviewing all the qualifications and none of the disqualification provided in the By-Laws, Revised Manuals, and other relevant rules. - Reviewed the qualifications of all persons nominated to appropriate to approximate the provided in the By-Laws, Revised Manuals, and other relevant rules. - Reviewed the qualifications of all persons nominated to approximate the provided in the By-Laws, Revised Manuals, and other relevant rules. - Reviewed the Group's merit increase guidelines.
+Reviewed and monitored the status of whistleblowing reports.
+Nomination and Compensation Approved the final list of nominees for directors for election after reviewing all the qualifications and none of the disqualifications as provided in the By-Laws, Revised Manuals, and other relevant SEC rules.
+Reviewed the qualifications of all persons nominated to appointed positions by the Board.
+Reviewed the Group's merit increase guidelines.